Cinca Medio

 The Cinca Medio is a comarca in eastern Aragon, Spain.
 It is named after river Cinca.

-This comarca is bordered on the northwest by the Somontano de Barbastro comarca, to the east by La Litera and the south by the Bajo Cinca and Monegros.
+This comarca is bordered on the northwest by the Somontano de Barbastro comarca, to the east by La Litera, and to the south by the Bajo Cinca and Monegros.

 It is one of the regions with the greatest population density (40 inhabitants per km) in Aragon.
 The main sources of income are industry and agriculture.